cytoscape/cytoscape.js/README.md

 **Testing:**

-The default test scripts run directly agasinst the source code.
+The default test scripts run directly against the source code.
 Tests can alternatively be run on a built bundle.
 The library can be built on `node>=6`, but the library's bundle can be tested on `node>=0.10`.

  * `test` : run all testing & linting
- * `test:js` : run the mocha tests on the public API of the lib (directly on source files)
+ * `test:js` : run the mocha tests on the public API of the library (directly on source files)
    * `npm run test:js -- -g "my test name"` runs tests on only the matching test cases
  * `test:build` : run the mocha tests on the public API of the lib (on a built bundle)
    * `npm run build` should be run beforehand on a recent version of node